akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 A `Gallery` view of the product grid is available.
 This view can be used to quickly identify and update products thanks to their image.

 With the `Gallery` view, you can see the following properties in the grid:
 - Supplier reference
 - Label: attribute used as "label" in the family
 - Image: attribute used as "main picture" in the family
 - Completeness
 <!--
-- Number of complete variant products out of the number of variant products for a product model (ex: "2/3" means that 2 variants out of 3 for the product model are complete)
+- Number of complete variant products over the total number of variant products for a given product model (ex: "2/3" means that 2 variants out of 3 are complete, for the given product model)
 -->

 :::info
-Other grid features also apply to this view but are not displayed (channel, locale and categories selection, filters, pagination, product selection, etc.)
+Other grid features also apply to this view but are not displayed (channel, locale and category selection, filters, pagination, product selection, etc.)
 :::

 To use the `Gallery` view:
 1. Click on `List`
   ![Select the product grid view](../img/Products_display.png)
-1. Select the view `Gallery`
+1. Select the `Gallery` view
   ![Gallery view of the product grid](../img/Products_gallery_display.png)

 :::info